GarGrigoryan/Libft/README.md

 ## Library Description

-Libft consists of two main parts: mandatory functions and bonus functions.
+Libft consists of various functions, which are showed below.

 ### Mandatory Functions